-Minimally invasive spine stabilization for the treatment of a PARS defect
+Minimally invasive stabilization surgery to treat a pars defect

-Minimally invasive stabilization (MIS) may be a treatment option for some patients who are experiencing symptoms caused by a PARS defect.
-A PARS defect occurs when there is a hairline fracture in the PARS interarticularis, or the bony segment of a vertebra that makes up the arch surrounding the spinal cord.
-This type of fracture is more common in athletes who participate in high-impact sports like football, karate and gymnastics.
-Initially, the body may try to heal the PARS interarticularis by adding new bone cells to the fractured area, but the natural healing process is frequently imperfect, and a lasting PARS defect can be the result.
+Minimally invasive stabilization at Laser Spine Institute may be a treatment option for patients who are experiencing symptoms related to a pars defect.
+A pars defect occurs when there is a small fracture in the pars interarticularis, or the segment of a vertebra that makes up the arch surrounding the spinal cord.
+This type of fracture is common in athletes who participate in high-impact sports like football, karate and gymnastics.
+Initially, the body may try to heal the pars interarticularis by adding new bone cells to the fractured area, but the natural healing process is frequently imperfect and a lasting pars defect can be the result.

-A PARS defect can lead to spondylolisthesis, which is the displacement of a vertebra.
-A PARS defect may also cause the compression of the spinal cord or a nerve root, which can lead to pain, tingling, numbness and muscle weakness.
-While the symptoms of a PARS defect can usually be treated nonsurgically, some patients may be candidates for spinal fusion if they have been unable to find relief with pain medication, behavior modification and physical therapy.
+A pars defect can lead to spondylolisthesis, which is the displacement of a vertebra.
+A pars defect may also cause the compression of the spinal cord or a nerve root, which can lead to pain, tingling, numbness and muscle weakness.
+While the symptoms of a pars defect can often be treated nonsurgically, some patients may be candidates for spinal fusion if they have been unable to find relief with pain medication, lifestyle changes and physical therapy.
 The team at Laser Spine Institute wants to help you make an informed and confident decision, contact us today if you have any questions or want to learn more about your condition and treatment options.

 Benefits of minimally invasive stabilization compared to open spine fusion

 - Small incision